mschneiderman21/FPGA_LAB/README.md

 # FPGA_LAB
-Full Adder (Verilog) forthe BASYS3
+Full Adder (Verilog) for the BASYS3